The Politics of Personalized News Aggregation: Abstract

 \section{Abstract}

-We study how personalized news aggregation for rational inattentive voters (NARI) affects policy polarization and public opinion.
-In a two-candidate electoral competition model, an attention-maximizing infomediary aggregates information about candidates' valence into news.
+We study how personalized news aggregation for rationally inattentive voters (NARI) affects policy polarization and public opinion.
+In a two-candidate electoral competition model, an attention-maximizing infomediary aggregates source data about candidates' valence into easy-to-digest news.
 Voters decide whether to consume news, trading off the expected gain from improved expressive voting against the attention cost.
 NARI generates policy polarization even if candidates are office-motivated.
-Personalized news serves extreme voters with skewed signals and makes them the disciplining entities of policy polarization.
-Analysis of disciplining voters' identities and policy latitudes yields insights into the political consequences of recent regulatory proposals to tame tech giants.
+Personalized news aggregation makes extreme voters the disciplining entity of policy polarization, and the skewness of their signals is crucial for sustaining a high degree of policy polarization in equilibrium.
+Analysis of disciplining voters yields insights into the equilibrium and welfare consequences of regulating infomediaries.